Lincoln Square, Manhattan: Name

 Lincoln Center was named after Lincoln Square.
 The reason for naming the area "Lincoln Square" is unknown, however.
-The name was bestowed on the area in 1906 by the New York City Board of Aldermen, but records give no reason for choosing that name.
+The name was bestowed on the area in 1906 by the New York City Board of Aldermen, but records give no reason for their choosing that name.

 There has long been speculation that the name came from a local landowner, because the square was previously named Lincoln Square.
 City records from the time show only the names Johannes van Bruch, Thomas Hall, Stephen De Lancey, Jamesa De Lancey, James De Lancey Jr. and John Somerindyck as area property owners.

 The area may also have been named as a tribute to U.S. President Abraham Lincoln.
 One speculation is that references to President Lincoln were omitted from the records because the mayor in 1906 was George B. McClellan Jr., son of General George B. McClellan who was general-in-chief of the Union Army during the American Civil War and a bitter rival of Lincoln.